rchavarria/rchavarria.github.com/_posts/2017-10-08-crafting-quality-software.markdown

 Outside-In testing leads to interfaces that are written from what is useful for the client object using them, in contrast to objects that are composed of collaborators that already exist.

-we have written code that is entirely written in our business domain and uses concepts from this domain.

 The technique stays the same: Think in terms of what you want the API to look from the outside and invent collaborators that help you think about the